iamveritas/simplETN/README.md

 # simplETN
 One click electroneum miner, small step for author huge step for ETN mass adoption :) <3

-For those wanting to mine ETN and didn't figure out the ins and outs (how to mine, how to create and manage an wallet, pools, etc.) this app will do it all for you.
+For those wanting to mine ETN and didn't figure out the ins and outs (how to mine, how to create and manage a wallet, pools, etc.) this app will do it all for you.
 After install you'll mine with one press of a button, safe, secure, easy; x64 windows only support for now, feedback welcomed, the intention behind this tool is exactly what Electroneum principle is: anyone should be able to easily get involved and use cryptocurrencies.

 Start by: